emmikb/agrowell_abm/README.md

 This repository contains the code for the ABM described in E.K.
-Burchfield and J. Gilligan, "Dynamics of Individual and Collective Agricultural Adaptation to Water Scarcity," accepted for publication *Proceedings of the 2016 Winter Simulation Conference," T.M.K.
+Burchfield and J.M.
+Gilligan, "Dynamics of Individual and Collective Agricultural Adaptation to Water Scarcity," accepted for publication *Proceedings of the 2016 Winter Simulation Conference," T.M.K.
 Roeder, P.I.
-Frazier, R. Szechman, and E. Zhou, eds.
+Frazier, R. Szechtman, E. Zhou, T. Huschka, and S.E.
+Chick, eds.

 ## ABSTRACT